Lu Yang

 Fake Me Hard, Rotterdam

-MUNCH Triennale, MUNCH MUSEUM, Oslo
+MUNCH Triennale, Munch Museum, Oslo

 Multi-prismatic Mutual View, Macau Cultural Centre, Macau Museum of Art, Macau